Angelmaneuver/converter/README.md

 ## Image
  - Convert to Webp

+## Movie
+ - Isolation "ts" to "m2v" and "wav"

 ## Excel to HTML
  - Kamipro (Program to generate HTML for use in blog)